If you are considering commissioning a design binding, there are a number of things you will need to think about to ensure your expectations are met:

 Choosing a Book.
 Will you provide the book for binding?
 Is it of a suitable quality and is it a sewn book (rather than an adhesive bound book)?
 Is the binder happy to work with the copy you have?
-Will you ask the binder to source a suitable book?
+Alternatively, will you ask the binder to source a suitable book?

 Agreeing a Design Approach.
 Are you happy for the binder to decide on a design, or do you want to have input into that?
 Do you have particular elements, colour or style you would like incorporating?

 Budget.
 Do you have a maximum budget in mind for the binding?
-Can the binder complete the work within your budget?
+Can the binder complete the work within your budget (and timescale)?
 What aspects of the binding might you be willing to compromise on if your budget doesn't cover a full design binding?

 How much does a Design Binding Cost?